raphael-group/MOLLUSC/README.md

 # Spatial-Division

 This repository contains an implementation of a cell-specific spatial lineage tracing phylogeographic reconstruction method called spalin (placeholder name).
-This code uses sc-mail (https://github.com/raphael-group/sc-mail/) to solve the likelihood of the sequence mutation portion of spatial lineage tracing data, and extends that codebase to solve the spatial likelihood and combine them together.
-Please see that repository for more information on the possible input flags and options.

-In order to run this program, there are a few prerequisites:

 ## Prerequisite Libraries/Packages
-1. This implementation requires MOSEK (a package which handles optimization problems): Please refer to the installation page for MOSEK at: https://www.mosek.com/products/academic-licenses/
-2. Besides the above, the following Python packages are required: cmake, cvxpy, numpy, scipy, setuptools, treeswift.
+The following Python packages are required: cmake, cvxpy, numpy, scipy, setuptools, treeswift.

 ## Examples command for each data modalities utilized
 There are three main modes that this method can perform: (1) The sequence only model, (2) Sequence + Location models jointly, and (3) Location only.
-For each of these modalities we show an example comman with the input files in the example/ directory.
+For each of these modalities we show an example command with the input files in the `example` directory.

 ### Sequence Only Model

-To run this method using only the sequence mutation model, simply omit the --spatial (-S) input flag.
+To run this method using only the sequence mutation model, input the character matrix via `-c` and the tree topology via `-t`.
 For example:
 ```
-python run_spalin.py -c example/character_matrix.csv -t example/true_tree.nwk --delimiter comma -p example/k10_priors.csv --nInitials 1 --randseeds 3103 -o example/sequence_only_example.txt --timescale 215
+python run_spalin.py -c example/character_matrix.csv -t example/true_tree.nwk --delimiter comma -p example/k10_priors.csv --nInitials 1 --randseeds 3103 -o example/sequence_only_example.txt --timescale 215 -v
 ```

 ### Sequence + Location
-To run the method using both forms of data, include the spatial input flag.
+To run the method using both forms of data, include the spatial locations via `-S` in addition to `-c` and `-t` as described above.
 Furthermore, if you include the flags --divide & --radius, then the symmetric displacement model will be used with radius amount equal to the number after the --radius flag.
 For example, to run symmetric displacement with radius = 5, use
 ```
-python run_spalin.py -c example/character_matrix.csv -t example/true_tree.nwk --delimiter comma -p example/k10_priors.csv --nInitials 1 --randseeds 3103 -o example/sym_displacement_example.txt --timescale 215 -S example/leaf_locations.txt --divide --radius 5
+python run_spalin.py -c example/character_matrix.csv -t example/true_tree.nwk --delimiter comma -p example/k10_priors.csv --nInitials 1 --randseeds 3103 -o example/sym_displacement_example.txt --timescale 215 -S example/leaf_locations.txt --divide --radius 5 -v
 ```

 to run with Brownian motion, you can either set --radius to be 0, or omit the --divide flag entirely: